NorthCoastChurch/IT-Policy/Policy-11-Information-Technology-Purchasing.md

 **Reimbursable Expenses**

-Paying for and/or reimbursing employees will be handled with a completed Expense Report submitted to the VP of IT.
+Paying for and/or reimbursing employees will be handled with a completed Expense Report submitted to the Director of IT.

 North Coast Church will also include expenses incurred by employees and will reimburse the following, in addition to standard travel expenses, as indicated in the Employee Reimbursement Policy: